Detecting Functional Communities in Complex Networks: Network functions and the largest eigenvalue of the adjacency matrix

+Percolation is another network property that has been studied extensively.
+In the percolation model, a phase transition separates two phases characterized by the presence and absence of a giant connected component when nodes (site percolation) or links (bond percolation) are removed from the network.
+In undirected networks that do not have any degree correlations between linked nodes, the percolation transition has been shown to depend on the second moment of the degree distribution \cite{cohen2000}.
+Percolation in case of directed networks has also been explored (\emph{e.g.} see Refs. \cite{newman2001,dorogovtsev2001,schwartz2002,boguna2005}).

+Some approaches focus on a Markovian approach for studying percolation phenomenon \cite{schwartz2002,boguna2005,vazquez2003,serrano2006}.
+Restrepo \emph{et al.} \cite{restrepo2008} studied the percolation problem without the need of a Markov network model but requiring the knowledge of the network adjacency matrix.
+For directed networks that are locally tree like, they found that the percolation transition occurs when a fraction of nodes,

-fraction of nodes have been randomly removed from the network.
-The result applies to local tree like networks.
-Thus, larger the eigenvalue of the network, more the number of links that needs to be removed to disintegrate the network.
+have been randomly removed from the network.
+This indicates that when the largest eigenvalue, $\lambda_*$, of the network adjacency matrix is high, the network can tolerate a large number of node deletions before it disintegrates.